Greater Manchester: Britons

-Although Greater Manchester was not created until 1974, the history of its settlements go back centuries.
+Although Greater Manchester was not created until 1974, the history of its settlements goes back centuries.
 There is evidence of Iron Age habitation, particularly at Mellor, and a known Celtic Britons settlement named Chochion, believed to have been an area of Wigan settled by the Brigantes.
 Stretford was also part of the land believed to have been occupied by the Brigantes, and lay on their border with the Cornovii on the southern side of the River Mersey.
 The remains of 1st-century forts at Castlefield in Manchester, and Castleshaw Roman Fort in Saddleworth, are evidence of Roman occupation.

-Salfordshire
+Historical county geography

-Greater Manchester lies at the conjunction of the ancient county boundaries of Cheshire, Lancashire and the West Riding of Yorkshire.
+Greater Manchester lies at the conjunction of the historic county boundaries of Lancashire, Cheshire, Yorkshire and, in a small area, Derbyshire.